mandar-damle/HDM-documentation/docs/vcs/Quick Start Guide - IBM VCS - Multi Network /Quick Start Guide - IBM VCS - Multi Network .md

 ```

 Prior to HDM deployment, we need to understand and plan the network connectivity.
 This section will help plan the network settings.
 Network configuration information is required at a few points in the deployment process.
 The information captured in this section will be used in the later sections of the installation.
 If you don’t have IPSec tunnel and cloud configured this is the very first thing you would need to do.
-Please refer to [Appendix C](#appendix-c---ipsec-configuration-tunnel-firewall-and-cloud-network-configuration) at the end of this document, this will add another 30 minutes to the time in this section.
-After the connectivity and cloud is setup please go through this section and then use the pages from [Appendix B] to capture network details.
+Please refer to [Appendix C](#appendix-c) at the end of this document, this will add another 30 minutes to the time in this section.
+After the connectivity and cloud is setup please go through this section and then use the pages from [Appendix B] (#appendix-b) to capture network details.
 These will be required in the subsequent deployment process.

 This section will guide you through the steps required to setup the network -

-1. IPSec tunnel, firewall and Cloud network configuration (Refer [ Appendix C])
+1. IPSec tunnel, firewall and Cloud network configuration (Refer [ Appendix C])(#appendix-c)
 2. Network requirements during OVF deployment
 3. Network requirements during on-premise deployment
 4. Network requirements during on-cloud deployment